Bright Solutions for Africa.

 - Contribute to the emergence at the continental level of a breeding-ground of experts who will be able to lead the future pan-African synchrotron and define its priority areas.

-These objectives are broken down into three missions specific to the platform's privileged interlocutors.
+These objectives can be broken down into three specific missions for the platform's privileged interlocutors.

 - Training: Two training sessions, of two weeks each, of training each year in May and November covering two axes: crystallography & X-ray diffraction and tomography & mathematical engineering.
 The training mission is aimed at the Beninese and African scientific community.